Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

-To present security practices included in the studied methodologies, we first define the structure of the software development lifecycle (SDLC).
-An SDLC consists of important phases of building software.
-Though there are many different approaches to SDLCs, we divide all lifecycles into two categories: (1) Waterfall, which is a sequential development model and (2) Agile, which is an iterative approach.
-If the authors of a methodology do not provide explicit information with which SDLC category they apply security practices (as is the case for the majority of the methodologies), we consider such methodologies in the Waterfall category.
-We put a methodology in the Agile category only if the authors explicitly mention it.
+In order to discuss the security practices incorporated in the analyzed methodologies, it is important to first define the structure of the SDLC.
+The SDLC encompasses crucial phases involved in software development.
+Although there are various approaches to SDLCs, we categorize all lifecycles into two main groups: (1) Waterfall, which follows a sequential development model, and (2) Agile, which adopts an iterative approach.
+When authors of a methodology do not specify the SDLC category to which their security practices belong (which is the case for the majority of methodologies), we consider such methodologies to fall under the Waterfall category.
+Only when authors explicitly refer to Agile, do we classify a methodology accordingly.

-There are different ways to present the structure of the SDLC stages.
-In our research, to introduce the structure, we collected all SDLC stages from the methodologies and used the union of these stages.
+Different presentations of the SDLC stages exist.
+In our research, we combined all the SDLC stages from the methodologies to create a unified set of stages.
 The only exception is the \textit{test plans} phase in McGraw Touchpoints~\cite{mcgraw2006software}.
-As this phase is only used in Touchpoints and is not consistent with other methodologies, we combined it with the design phase.
-The final set of the SDLC stages and their brief explanation are the following: \begin{itemize} \item Project inception, or planning phase, includes a high-level view on the goals and requirements for the project and also preliminary activities for the software development. \item Analysis and requirement involves creating and maintaining the software requirements. \item Architectural and detailed design ``identifies the major components of the system and the communication between these components''~\cite{sommerville2006}. \item Implementation is writing a program based on the requirements. \item Verification and testing checks that software meets the requirements and meets the customer's expectations. \item Release and maintenance includes preparation activities for release, deployment, and post-production maintenance. \item Disposal involves activities for retiring the software. \end{itemize}
+Since this phase is unique to Touchpoints and not consistent with other methodologies, we combined it with the design phase.
+The final set of SDLC stages and their brief explanation are as follows: \begin{itemize} \item project inception, or planning phase provides a high-level overview of the project goals and requirements, along with preliminary activities for software development; \item analysis and requirement phase involves creating and maintaining software requirements; \item architectural and detailed design phase ``identifies the major components of the system and the communication between these components''~\cite{sommerville2006}; \item implementation phase involves writing a program based on the requirements; \item verification and testing phase ensures that the software meets the requirements and fulfills the customer's expectations; \item release and maintenance phase includes activities related to release preparation, deployment, and post-production maintenance; \item disposal phase involves activities to retire the software. \end{itemize}